Oral Cancer: Jake Wilson’s Story

 Three years ago this month, Dr. Brad Alderman discovered a tumor in Wilson’s mouth that would later turn out to be oral cancer.
 The news would lead to a long process of on and off treatments, a renewed sense of priority, and an even more abundantly-lived life, suitable only for someone like Wilson.

 A 62-year-old retired pilot and FAA inspector, Wilson resides in Lincoln with his wife.
 He is one of the directors of Haiti’s Children’s Hope (HCHO), which provides educational and spiritual support to Haitian communities.
 Every few months or so, Wilson travels to Haiti to spend time with a community he has helped cultivate.
 While the news of cancer was devastating, it wouldn’t stop Wilson from serving his communities, both in the US and in Haiti.

-In his work with HCHO, Wilson has helped provide education to many in the Haitian community of Morne Barbeau near Port-au-Prince, the Haitian capital.
+In his work with HCHO, Wilson has helped provide education to many in the Haitian community of Morne Barbeau near Port-au-Prince, the capital of Haiti.
 Over the past few years, Wilson has led teams of missionaries who have built a self-sustaining school.

 It wasn’t long after founding HCHO that Wilson was diagnosed with oral cancer.
 While beginning the building project for the school, Wilson wasn’t sure he’d be around to see the finished project.

 “You could say I was in pretty bad shape at the time,” says Wilson, recounting a conversating with his friends in Haiti.
 “I told them ‘I sure hope I’m here [at the end of this project], but I don’t know what’s going to happen.'”

 Regardless of the uncertainty of the future, Wilson carried on with the project, and in spite of his chemotherapy and cancer treatment, he’s been able to see the fully-functioning school open.
 At this time, Wilson has future plans for HCHO, which he hopes to see all the way through.